Secure Your Brand Identity with Expert Trademark Registration

 Step 2: Conduct a Trademark Search

 Once you have determined if your proposed trademark is in accordance with the Trademarks Act 1999 and is appropriate in respect of uniqueness and distinctiveness, the next step is to check if it is already available.
-For this, you need to conduct a trademark search.
+To do this, you need to conduct a trademark search.
 Performing a trademark search through Intellectual Property India’s official website will help you avoid potential conflicts and reduce the chances of rejection of your trademark application.
 In this step, you must check if there is an existing trademark already registered by the name you have proposed or is similar to an already registered or advertised trademark.
 Conducting this step is crucial in the process and helps ensure that your content does not infringe upon the existing ones.
 It also reduces the possibility of any objection at the time of examination and ensures a smooth trademark registration process.

 The trademark search can be done through the official Trademarks Registry website or by seeking the assistance of a CA. The search should encompass the Indian Trademarks Registry database and other legal sources.